nikitas-k/go-nogo-PEB/README.md

-# go-nogo-PEB
+# MATLAB and SPM batch files for "Cognitive control system gates insula subregion processing of affective stimuli in early psychosis".
-Data and analysis code for "Cognitive control system gates insula subregion processing of affective stimuli in early psychosis"
+Data and analysis code